floriandejonckheere/utu-thesis/thesis/chapters/02-methodology.typ

 The six steps of the process are:

-+ *Problem identification and motivation*: Research problem statement and justification for existence of a solution.
++ *Problem identification and motivation*: research problem statement and justification for existence of a solution.
-+ *Objectives of a solution*: Definition of the objectives, derived from the problem statement.
++ *Objectives*: definition of the objectives following the problem statement
-+ *Design and development*: Creation of the artifact.
++ *Design and development*: creation of the artifact
-+ *Demonstration*: Usage of the artifact to demonstrate its effectiveness in solving the problem.
++ *Demonstration*: usage of the artifact to demonstrate its effectiveness in solving the problem
-+ *Evaluation*: Observation and measurement of how well the artifact supports a solution to the problem.
++ *Evaluation*: observation and measurement of how well the artifact supports a solution to the problem
-+ *Communication*: Transfer of knowledge about the artifact and the problem solution to the relevant audience.
++ *Communication*: transfer of knowledge about the artifact and the problem solution to the relevant audience

-#v(2em)

 #figure(
   include("/figures/02-methodology/dsrp.typ"),
   caption: [Design Science Research Process @peffers_etal_2007] ) <dsrp>

-#v(2em)
+@dsrp gives a visual overview of the #acr("DSRP") model.

-The process is structured sequentially, however the authors suggests that researchers may proceed in a non-linear fashion, and start or stop at any step, depending on the context and requirements of the research.
+The process is structured sequentially, however the authors suggest that researchers may proceed in a non-linear fashion, and start or stop at any step, depending on the context and requirements of the research.

-In this thesis, we use the #acr("DSRP") as a guideline for the design, development, and evaluation of the automated modularization approach used in the case study.
+In this thesis, we use the #acr("DSRP") as a guideline for the design, development, and evaluation of the microservice candidate identification approach used in the case study.
 We focus in particular on the design and development, demonstration, and evaluation steps.